sampsale/PracticeAssignment/readme.md

 Frontend in **React** as asked.
 Backend made with Python; **FastAPI** for REST, **PostgreSQL** for database.

-This app has both SQL database version, running with PostgreSQL and a version with an in-memory dictionary serving as the "database".
+This app has both SQL database version, running with PostgreSQL, and a version with an in-memory dictionary serving as the "database".
 Depending on which one you are using, change the variable dataBaseEnabled on HTTPSMethods.js to true or false.
-Default is false, since there is no PostgreSQL server provided, but if you can run PostgreSQL locally, it's possible; just change the settings of database.py to match yours.
+Default is false, since there is no PostgreSQL server provided, but if you can run PostgreSQL locally, it's possible; just change the settings of book_collection_back\sql_version\database.py to match yours.

-## How to start
+## How to start (default version)

 1. Install packages for both back- and frontend
     - cd book_collection_front ; npm install
     - cd book_collection_back/no_sql_version ; pip install -r requirements.txt
 2. Run either of these in main directory to start both ends
+    - py runfrontandback_python.py
+    - runfrontandback_powershell.ps1

+## How to start (SQL)

+1. Install packages for both back- and frontend
+    - cd book_collection_front ; npm install
+    - cd book_collection_back/sql_version ; pip install -r requirements.txt
+2. Change 'DATABASE_URL' on book_collection_back\sql_version\database.py to match your own database.
+3. Run either of these in main directory to start both ends.
+You will also have to change 'py_version' on these to the SQL version. (instructions in comments)
     - py runfrontandback_python.py
     - runfrontandback_powershell.ps1